szabgab/slides/ansible-intro/intro.md

 will test the command without actualy running it.

-## shell command
+## Shell command
 {id: shell}

-when running the ad-hok command line on with ansible, it doesnt go through shell, so some parsing or rediredting might not work, to fix that you can use the shell module:
+When running the ad-hoc command line on with ansible, it does not go through shell.
+So some parsing or rediredting might not work.
+To fix that you can use the shell module:

 ```
-ansible virtualhosts -m shell -a "hostname ; date ; uptime ; free"
+$ ansible virtualhosts -m shell -a "hostname ; date ; uptime ; free"

 ubuntu-2 | SUCCESS | rc=0 >>
 ubuntu-2